-Substance abuse is a serious epidemic that is plaguing the world.
+Substance abuse disorder does not discriminate between race, class, age, or gender- it is prevalent among all walks of life.
 According to the National Survey on Drug Use and Health (NSDUH), nearly 20 million Americans over age 12 suffered from a substance abuse disorder in 2017.
 Roughly 74 percent of those adults were diagnosed with an alcohol use disorder, and 38 percent were addicted to illicit drugs.
 Those numbers are continuing to rise, and substance abuse disorders are claiming the lives of thousands each year.

 Seeking drug treatment is the first step of the recovery process, and it’s vital to getting sober and reducing the risk of relapse.
 But not everyone who needs treatment actually gets it.
 One study found that only about 19 percent of people who are battling a substance abuse disorder ever seek professional help.